Uberi/University-Notes/PHIL350/PHIL350.md

 Knowing about our implicit biases allows us to consider them more critically, and counteract their effect by thinking in terms of other viewpoints.

-Do these implicit attitudes/biases releal anything about actual beliefs?
+Do these implicit attitudes/biases reveal anything about actual beliefs?
 Alston though that normal beliefs are just as uncontrollable as our implicit ones, but are they related?

 How can we have knowledge about ourselves and the world given all our implicit biases/attitudes?
 Do these implicit biases undermine justification for our beliefs?